-L-R Andrea Dempsey, David Osei, Núria Badiella, Foster Poasangma.
+L-R Martin Essien, Andrea Dempsey, Selaisse Tsorgali, David Osei, Núria Badiella, Foster Poasangma.

 Andrea Dempsey BA MSc - Programme Manager

-In 2019 Andrea became Programme Manager, based in the UK.
-Andrea is a member of the IUCN Primate Specialist Group, EAZA Forest Guenon Monitor, Primate Society of Great Britain Council Member and EAZA Old World Monkey Taxon Advisory Group Conservation Advisor.
+In 2019 Andrea became WAPCA Programme Manager, based in the UK.
+Andrea is also the EAZA Old World Monkey Taxon Advisory Group (TAG) Vice Chair and Conservation Advisor.
+Member of the IUCN Primate Specialist Group, EAZA Forest Guenon Monitor, Primate Society of Great Britain Council Member and an IUCN Red List Assessor.

 David Osei BSc - In situ Projects Coordinator